Skip to main content

 There will be a rota for work duties like washing up, usually for half an hour or so each day.
 On week long retreats there will also be a work period of one and a half to two hours where we ask people to help the retreat centre team with jobs such as cleaning, gardening and general maintenance.

 Yes, on all of our retreats there are some periods of silence observed.
-Generally on an introductory retreat these periods would be relatively short, and you would be informed beforehand.
-It is always possible to find a member of the retreat team if you have specific needs during the silent periods.
+Generally on an introductory retreat these periods would be relatively short, from overnight up to a full day.
+On regulars retreats there is often silence for several days.
+Silent periods are always introduced and it is always possible to find a member of the retreat team if you have specific needs during the silent periods.

 Silence is a practice of being with others, in a simpler way, without the need to communicate beyond what is necessary practically.
 Retreat offers an opportunity to practice with keeping silence, and be with what arises for you, in a supportive context.